Utah-CS4550-2024-Sp/assignments/a04/assignment04.md

 3. The profile page.
 For ease of grading, you must use a component located at `src/components/Profile.jsx`.
 Recall that it must be styled using tailwind.
 This page is located at the route `/profile`.
 It should include the user details: `username`, `email`, and `created_at`.
-It should also a button with the text `logout` that logs the user out and redirects to the `/login` route when it is clicked.
+It should also include a button with the text `logout` that logs the user out and redirects to the `/login` route when it is clicked.
 It could look something like this.
     ```
     username: juniper